 The University of Delaware’s Civil and Environmental Engineering Cooperative Education program is directly tied to the department’s mission to ensure the “education of our students to their fullest potential.”

-The Co-op program provides an educational opportunity that integrates a student’s academic and career interests with paid, productive work experience at cooperating organizations both locally, nationally, and globally.
+The Co-op program provides an educational opportunity that integrates a student’s academic and career interests with paid, productive work experience at cooperating organizations locally, nationally and globally.

 Motivation and Objectives

-- And, enables the department to more closely partner with employers and enables employers to identify potential future employees.
+- Enables the department to more closely partner with employers

 How Students Find Co-op Opportunities

-In addition to the numerous partner organizations from the local and Mid-Atlantic region recruiting Co-op students through “on-campus recruiting,” there are hundreds, maybe thousands of potential Co-op employers for you to consider.
-If you are interested in working for an employer not represented through “on-campus recruiting,” we encourage you to initiate an independent job search for a Co-op position, in addition to on-campus recruiting.
-This search should begin during the fall semester of your junior year.
+In addition to the numerous partner organizations from the local and mid-Atlantic region recruiting co-op students through “on-campus recruiting,” there are hundreds, maybe thousands of potential Co-op employers.
+Students interested in working for an employer not represented through “on-campus recruiting,” are encouraged to initiate an independent job search for a co-op position, in addition to on-campus recruiting.
+This search should be during the fall semester of junior year.

 Employer Partner Program Information